kwaldenphd/sqlite-to-python/README.md

 25. In this example, the `for` loop iterates over the rows in the database and uses the `count` variable to track how many rows in the database meet the `WHERE` condition.

+<blockquote>Q2: Take at least 3 of the queries you wrote for the Queries and Joins lab and modify them to run within a Python environment.
+Include code + comments.
+What changes did you have to make to the query syntax?
+Any challenges you encountered (and how did you solve them)?</blockquote>

-<blockquote>Q1: How is Python storing the output for the last query?
-Should be seeing each row as sub-list within list.
+<blockquote>Q3: How is Python storing the output for the last query from step 24?
 What could we do with this output?</blockquote>

-<blockquote>Q2: Explore modifying other SQL queries in Python.
-What did you try, how did it go, etc.</blockquote>

 ### Additional Considerations